Call (302) 853-2853

 Severe oxidation — wet sanding required

 When gel coat is chalky, pitted, or so far gone that compound alone won't cut through, the surface needs sanding first.
 Dry sand through 600, 800, and 1000 grit to remove the damaged layer, then wet sand at 1000 to prep for compounding.
-Three-stage correction follows: Blaze removes the sanding marks, Elevate refines the surface, Ignition brings the final gloss.
-Hyper Hold Pro seals everything.
-Full boat scope plus deep bilge cleaning, engine bay cosmetic cleaning, and trailer detail (if applicable).
+Three-stage correction follows: Blaze removes the sanding marks by rotary, then two passes of Finish-R (first on rotary with yellow wool to refine, then DA with a Money Pad for the final finish).
+Three levels: L1 starts at $2,250, L2 at $3,750, L3 at $5,000+.
+Ceramic coating available as add-on.

 After Correction: Keep It That Way